Categories

 Own Voice Processing

-Signia’s Own Voice Processing technology helps the wearer’s own voice sound more natural and comfortable during conversations.
+Own Voice Processing technology helps the wearer’s voice sound more natural and comfortable during conversations.

 Smartphone App Compatibility

-Users can adjust settings, personalise programs, control streaming, and access remote support through the Signia app.
+Users can adjust volume, personalise settings, manage streaming, and access support features through the Signia app.

-Benefits of Signia Active Pro IX Hearing Aids
+Benefits of Signia Pure Charge&Go BCT IX Hearing Aids

 Reduced Listening Fatigue

-Automatic sound adjustments and speech enhancement help reduce mental strain during long conversations.
+Automatic AI-driven sound adjustments help reduce mental effort during extended conversations.

 Comfortable Everyday Wear